 One: Make The Sauce.
 In a small bowl, mix oyster sauce, fish sauce, soy sauce, honey and black pepper until combined.

 Two: Cook The Shrimp.
-Heat a large skillet over medium-high heat; add butter, chili, garlic, onion and shrimp.
+Heat a large skillet over high heat; add butter, chili, garlic, onion and shrimp.

 Three: Stir fry for 1-2 minutes; push everything to a side of the skillet.